a20r/mesa/README.md

 Method testing is used to test methods of a struct.
 To use Mesa for method testing, create a `MethodMesa` instance and define the following:

+- `Init`: an optional function called before running the test cases
 - `NewInstance`: a function that creates a new instance of the struct being tested
+- `Init`: an optional function called before running the test cases
 - `Target`: the method being tested
 - `Cases`: an array of `MethodCase` instances that define the test cases
 - `BeforeCall`: an optional function to execute before calling the target method
 - `Check`: an optional function to check the output of the target method
 - `Cleanup`: an optional function to execute after the test case finishes
+- `Teardown`: an optional function called after all cases finish

 Each `MethodCase` instance defines the following: